trossr32/sonarr-radarr-lidarr-autosearch-browser-extension/README.md

 2. When right-clicking selected text on any page this extension exposes a context menu with entries for Sonarr, Radarr and Lidarr that allow a direct search for the selected text in a new tab.

-3. **New feature** - Adds Sonarr or Radarr icons as direct search links on IMDb, TVDb, TMDb and Trakt websites.
+3. **New feature** - Adds Sonarr or Radarr icons as direct search links on IMDb, TVDb, TMDb, Trakt and TVmaze websites.

 The extension an be disabled from the extension's popup and each context menu item can be disabled from the settings page.